Britain’s version of Rio?! – bright colours, vibrant street life, informal lifestyles, although admittedly a bit wetter

 …and then through the Kennel Lodge allotments, where we observed a mix of old men in flat caps certain in every movement; and young men with lots of facial hair and earnest looks, wondering if what they were planting would ever really grow into a real anything.
 The allotments are run by the ‘Hotwells and District Allotment Association’ and they set quite exacting standards for new tenants: “From the start date of your tenancy agreement, you have a three month period in which formal notice for non-cultivation cannot be issued.
 After that time you will receive a Notice to Remedy if at least 75% of your plot is not at a good level of cultivation.”
 Better get a move on then!
 But no doubt that is why these allotments generally look in such good shape.

-The Ashton Avenue Bridge is closed until Dec 2016 as they install a MetroBus system, but the diversion is well-marked and straightforward.
+The Ashton Avenue Bridge is now a MetroBus with a footpath running alongside it.
 MetroBus is part of a package of transport infrastructure improvements which have been designed to help unlock economic growth, tackle poor public transport links in South Bristol, long bus journey times and high car use.
 MetroBus vehicles have priority over other traffic at junctions and use a combination of segregated busways and bus lanes, reducing journey times by up to 75 per cent.
 In my mind this is a great initiative to get people out of cars and on to public transport and walking.

 Bristol Harbour covers an area of 70 acres (28.3 ha) and has existed since the 13th century but was developed into its current form in the early 19th century by installing lock gates on a tidal stretch of the River Avon in the centre of the city and providing a tidal by-pass for the river.
 It is often called the Floating Harbour as the water level remains constant and it is not affected by the state of the tide on the river.